thepoppe/IV1201-Recruitment_Application/README.md

 ## Migrate data from old database to new database
 - Instructions on how to migrate from the old database using `dump.sql` are provided in the README file within the `migrate-db` directory.

+---

+## Developing a Mobile Application
+- It is really easy to develop a mobile application using our easy-to-use API for the Amusement Park back-end application.
+Documentation will be provided for the developed routes and how to use them.